loadsmart/django-jaiminho/README.md

 JAIMINHO_CONFIG = {
     "PERSIST_ALL_EVENTS": False
-    "SEND_EVENT_FUNCTION": "jaiminho_django_project.send.send",
     }

 ```
 ### Configuration options

-- PERSIST_ALL_EVENTS - Saves all events and not only the ones that fail
+- PERSIST_ALL_EVENTS - Saves all events and not only the ones that fail, default is False
-- SEND_EVENT_FUNCTION - Function with foo(payload:dict) signature that will send the event and raise an exception if failed.

 Detailed documentation is available at https://docs.loadsmart.io/jaiminho/latest/index.html